xbrize/brize_auth/README.md

 ## Summary

 A tool for simplifying authentication in the Rust ecosystems.
 Purposefully built to be agnostic of your specific business/schema logic for managing users.
 Primarily controls the user **credentials** and optionally managing **sessions**.
-Built asynchronously with the Tokio runtime, and supports MySql and SurrealDB.
+Built asynchronously with the Tokio runtime, and supports MySql.

 ## Credentials